spatialthoughts/qgis-tutorials/source/docs/batch_processing.rst

 14. You will notice that the :guilabel:`Input layer` columns will be auto-populated with all layers you had selected.
 You may use :guilabel:`Add row` button to add more rows and define more inputs.
 Next, we need to select the layer containing the boundary to clip our input layers.
-There is no multiple-selection available for this field - so you will have to individually click the :guilabel:`...` button for each row and add the ``africa.shp`` :guilabel:`Clip layer`.
+Click the :guilabel:`...` button for the first row and add the ``africa.shp`` :guilabel:`Clip layer`.
+Since the clip layer is the same for all our inputs, you can double-click the column header :guilabel:`Clip layer` and the same layer will be auto-filled for all the rows.
 Next, we need to define our outputs.
 Click the :guilabel:`...` buton next to the first row in the :guilabel:`Clipped` column.

 .. image:: /static/batch_processing/images/14.png